nuriel77/iri-playbook/docs/getting-started-quickly.rst

 .. warning::

    Your server's installation of Ubuntu or CentOS must be a clean one, i.e. no pre-installed cpanel, whcms, plesk and so on.
-   **Let it be clear**: this installer WILL BREAK any previously installed web-server.
+   This installer might BREAK any previously installed web-server.
 It is meant to be installed on a clean system!

 Run the Installer!